thingsboard/thingsboard.github.io/_includes/docs/key-concepts/relations.md

 - Performing relation-based processing in rule chains
 - Filtering, aggregating, and visualizing data across entity groups

-## Relation direction and types
+## Relation Direction and Types

 <b><font size="4">Direction</font></b>
 Relations in ThingsBoard are **directional**:
 - **From** – the source entity
 - **To** – the target entity

-Relation direction is important because many queries rely on it to determine which entities are considered parent/child.
+Direction is important because most API queries and rule engine operations depend on it to determine which entities are considered parent/child.
+The same relation type behaves differently depending on whether you query relations **from** an entity or **to** an entity.

 <b><font size="4">Relation Types</font></b>